 Built-ins align with cabinets.
 Most models we tested chill and freeze adequately and include pullout shelves or bins, spill guards, and room in the door for a gallon of milk.
 Top-scoring models usually deliver more consistent temperatures.

 When it comes to refrigerators, your options nowadays go far beyond getting a glass of ice water without having to open the door.
 With custom panels, you can get a built-in that matches your kitchen cabinets.
-Forget four doors—some newer models have five.
+Some refrigerators offer a door-in-door design, allowing you to access frequently used items from the door shelves without fully opening the door.
 You can even pull out a refrigerated drawer and find it full of cold sodas, chilled wine, or kid-friendly grab-and-go snacks.
-Our fridge-by-fridge guide helps you choose the right type for your family, demystifies claimed vs. usable storage space, and helps you to find the quietest models—so you, and your groceries, can chill out.
+Our fridge-by-fridge guide helps you choose the right type for your family, demystifies claimed vs. usable storage space, and helps you to find the quietest models—so that you, and your groceries, can chill out.